pydata/xarray/doc/tutorial.rst

     foo[:, [2, 1]]

-xray also supports label based indexing like pandas.
-Because :py:class:`~xray.Index` is a thin wrapper around a :py:class:`pandas.Index`, label indexing is very fast.
+xray also supports label based indexing, just like pandas.
+Because :py:class:`~xray.Coordinate` is a thin wrapper around a :py:class:`pandas.Index`, label based indexing is very fast.
 To do label based indexing, use the :py:attr:`~xray.DataArray.loc` attribute:

 .. ipython:: python

-    foo.loc['2000-01-01':'2000-01-02', 0]
+    foo.loc['2000-01-01':'2000-01-02', 'IA']

-You can do any of the label indexing operations `supported by pandas`__ with the exception of boolean arrays, including looking up particular labels, using slice syntax and using arrays of labels.
-Like pandas, label based indexing is *inclusive* of both the start and stop bounds.
+You can perform any of the label indexing operations `supported by pandas`__, including indexing with individual, slices and arrays of labels, as well as indexing with boolean arrays.
+Like pandas, label based indexing in xray is *inclusive* of both the start and stop bounds.

 __ http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-label